Lamine Yamal: Catalonia

-Yamal represented the youth sections of the Catalonia national football team from a young age, and became captain when he was 11 years old.
-He was captain throughout his time playing for the under-12, under-14 and under-16 teams.

-In November 2022, Yamal scored an impressive solo goal in a match against Castile and León, and later that month he converted a penalty, provided the assist for Catalonia's second goal, and received a red card in a 2–2 draw with Aragon that sent Catalonia through to the "Fase d'Or" of the 2022–23 Spanish regional team championship.
+Yamal played for youth teams of the Catalonia national football team from a young age.
+He was the captain of the under-12, under-14 and under-16 teams.
+While playing for the U16 team in November 2022, he scored in a match against Castile and León.
+Later that month he scored from a penalty, provided an assist, and received a red card in a 2–2 draw with Aragon that sent Catalonia through to the Fase d'Or of the 2022–23 Spanish regional team championship.
 Yamal was not called up to the squad for the Fase d'Or in 2023.